Viewing System Alerts - Active and Historical

 Use the System Alerts screen to view the triggered system alerts for your assets.

-99.9% of all system alert notifications are delivered within 60 seconds after the alarmable reading is collected from a sensor in the data center.
-These near real-time updates can be seen:
+The system delivers 99.9% of all system alert notifications within 60 seconds after collecting the alarmable reading from a sensor in the data center.
+You can see these near real-time updates:

-By default, when you go to the System Alerts screen, Active alerts are shown.
+By default, when you go to the System Alerts screen, the system shows Active alerts.

 To see past (inactive) alerts, click History.

-When an active alert condition is resolved, the alert moves from the Active view to the History view.
-Historical alert data is retained for one year.
+When an active alert condition resolves, the alert moves from the Active view to the History view.
+The system retains historical alert data for one year.

 Data Columns